 NOTE 1: How the originating participating MCPTT function selects a controlling MCPTT function to manage the regroup is a deployment decision.

+NOTE 2: The public service identity can identify the controlling MCPTT function in the primary MCPTT system or in a partner MCPTT system.